 While the kids at the older end of this age range may at first think the Blipblox looks like a little kid’s toy, it doesn’t take much for them to realize it is a real musical instrument.
 This is also the age where you can think about breathing new life into that old MIDI keyboard so kids can start playing their own melodies.
 Kids who already have experience with a DAW will soon realize that the Blipblox is a fully functional synthesizer that can be used for music production.

 Teens and adults that are into electronic music or music production are attracted to the Blipblox because it looks fun but they also see it as a legitimate tool.
 The Blipblox becomes a studio device used to create new synthesized sounds that can be incorporated into a more layered song.
 MIDI In means you can connect the Blipblox to any studio setup.
 And Audio Out means kids can record, layer and manipulate the sounds into their next hit track.

 The Blipblox is currently being reviewed by early childhood development and special needs professionals to see what possible use it could have as a teaching tool.
 The Blipblox was the winner of the SBO Best Teaching Tool for Pre-School students.
-We look forward to partnering with academic and non-profit groups as the Blipblox goes into mass production.

 Is the Blipblox really safe for children as young as 3 years old?

 The Blipblox is in compliance with toy safety standards set forth by the USA, Canada and the European Union, including: FCC, CE, ASTM F963-17, CPSC 16, EN62115, REACH, RohS and CA Prop 65 for toys.

 Why the Blipblox?